jeffreytse/jekyll-jeffreytse-blog/_posts/2022-12-13-the-handbook-of-system-design.md

 > The right architecture = Coming up potential solutions + Managing trade-offs

+About trade-off:

+- All architectures start from requirements.
+When one person maintains several microservices, you will go crazy.
+- Under the premise of meeting the requirements, the simpler the implementation, the better.
+- Execution performance and development efficiency are a pair of contradictions in software development.
+  - Performance issues are troubles after success, while development efficiency is a problem that is faced on the first day of the project.
+  - Most projects die before they encounter performance problems.
+  - The moment the product faces the user, you may only begin to know exactly what the user needs, so let’s launch it as soon as possible.
+  - The cost of people is always the highest, leave the thinking time to yourself, and leave the hard work to the machine.
+  - The main problems faced at different stages are different.
+It is the right choice to seek a quick solution to the problem.
+No application architecture is ever the same.

 Approaching a Design Problem:

 - Breaking down the problem